Glover, Vermont

 Glover is a town in Orleans County, Vermont, in the United States.
 As of the 2020 census, the town's population was 1,114.
 It contains two unincorporated villages, Glover and West Glover.

 The town is named for Brigadier General John Glover, who served in the American Revolutionary War.
 He was the prime proprietor of the town.

 Glover is home to three museums: the Bread & Puppet Museum, the Glover Historical Society museum, and The Museum of Everyday Life.

+Glover's residents include John S. Rodgers, who became the Lieutenant Governor of Vermont in 2025.

 Geography

 According to the United States Census Bureau, the town has a total area of 38.6 square miles (100.0 km^{2}), of which 37.9 square miles (98.1 km^{2}) is land and 0.7 square mile (1.9 km^{2}) (1.92%) is water.

 The surface of the town is uneven, with hills and valleys.
 The highest elevation is Black Hills, at 2258 ft, in the south part of town.
 The town drains northward via the northern branches of the Barton River, and southward via branches of the Passumpsic, Lamoille, and Black Rivers, which have their sources here.
 Four ponds of considerable size also are found here, Parker Pond, in the north, Clark's pond, in the central, and Sweeney pond in the west, as well as Shadow Lake.
 Shadow Lake was first called Chambers Pond, then Stone Pond about 1822.
 In 1922 it was given its current name.
 The Abenaki had called it Pekdabowk, or Smoke Pond.